-Follow the Importing Animancer instructions to add Animancer to your project.
-Then you can check out the example scenes which import into the Assets/Plugins/Animancer/Examples folder.
+After you follow the Importing Animancer instructions to add Animancer to your project, you can check out the example scenes which import into the Assets/Plugins/Animancer/Examples folder.
 The following sections contain detailed tutorials to explain each of those examples which are designed to teach you how to use the various parts of Animancer so you can use that knowledge to write your own scripts.

 If you are new to Animancer you should start with the Basics, but then you can feel free to skip to any sections that you are interested in.
 These examples frequently link to the C# in Unity section to help you understand what is happening if you are not very experienced at scripting.